How Donald Trump, Joe Biden and grassroots liberals could upend Democratic politics in one of the country’s bluest states - KESQ

 Indivisible does not, like more confrontational groups including Justice Democrats, typically get involved in fraught primary fights.
 Their membership, Levin said, is engaged on multiple policy fronts, from health care to immigration, “but the very top issue that they care about is democracy itself – this feeling that it was under threat and this sense that the Democratic Party when Trump got elected was not equipped to take on that threat.”

-Levin says that for Indivisible groups, the battle in New Jersey over “the line” is not about a preference between Kim or Murphy, though the organization has endorsed Kim.
+Levin said that for Indivisible groups, the battle in New Jersey over “the line” has not been about a preference between Kim or Murphy, though the organization endorsed Kim.

 “When I’m talking to our advocates, I will always say that the enemy isn’t MAGA, the enemy is cynicism and nihilism and fatalism,” Levin said.
 “Corrupt systems like the ‘county line’ in New Jersey (is) an enemy because that dissuades folks from actually getting involved.
 And if folks don’t get involved, then we’ll lose.”

-Note: This story has been updated on Sunday to reflect Tammy Murphy’s suspension of her campaign.